danbev/learning-nodejs/README.md

     inline BaseObject(Environment* env, v8::Local<v8::Object> handle);

 I'm thinking that the handle is the Node representation of a libuv handle.
-The

     inline v8::Persistent<v8::Object>& persistent();